 2.4.
 Keep in touch with all prospective students

 “Keep in touch” is more than just a slogan.
 Top students are invited to the 8 to 9 events throughout the year, ranging from personal coaching events to professional workshops.
 So your goal is to stay in contact with your former interns, promote their career development and pave the way for them to join your organization at some point in the future.
 Let them know the benefits of working with your company and how you are interested in talking with them about a position once they have graduated.
-Establish email communication that include studying tips, interview etiquette advice, industry updates or even a good luck note during exam time.
+Establish email communication that includes studying tips, interview etiquette advice, industry updates or even a good luck note during exam time.
 Just as consumer brands interact with their customers on social media, connect directly with top student prospects.
-Wish them good luck prior to exams or share with them industry thought leadership pieces, to stay relevant to them.
+Send them a good-luck note before their exams or share with them valuable resources for their career and life improvement.

 Don’t just focus your attention on seniors.
 Instead, consider all students.
 It’s never too early to promote branding and market your company to the next great hire, whether they will join the company in a couple of months or a year from now.
 Campus recruiting strategy, along with employer branding strategies, need reviewing and revising annually.
 Adopt a fresh marketing strategy and increase your presence on campus will allow you and your organization to become a memorable brand to potential students.

 3. Applying technology solutions for your campus recruiting strategy

 As a campus recruiter, you must keep yourself up-to-date with the ever-changing landscape, and yes, things are very much changing now.
 With the tech-savvy Gen Z and millennials reshaping the work world, your technical toolbox needs sharpening.
 Take European Central Bank, for example, with banks across major EU countries such as France and Germany, the bank has seamlessly incorporated video interviewing in their job screening process.
-Let’s check out four have-to-know campus recruiting solutions for your campus recruiting strategy.
+Let’s check out four have-to-know campus recruiting solutions for your successful campus recruiting strategy below.

 3.1.
 Online job boards